cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ---
-title: 'Annotation quality & Honeypot'
+title: 'Automated QA, Review & Honeypot'
-linkTitle: 'Annotation quality'
+linkTitle: 'Automated QA'
 weight: 1
-description: 'How to check the quality of annotation in CVAT'
+description: 'Guidelines for assessing annotation quality in CVAT automatically'
 ---

 In CVAT, it's possible to evaluate the quality of annotation through